Business growth through collaboration

 - financial benefits - collaboration can boost your domestic or export sales, enable you to tender for larger contracts or cut costs by sharing resources

 - human capital - collaboration can increase your ability to develop employees' skills and capabilities, safeguard jobs, increase employment and encourage staff motivation

 - physical capital - collaboration can enable you to share facilities, resources, equipment and raw materials

 - intellectual capital - collaboration can allow you to tap into the combined expertise, knowledge and capabilities

 Business networks may provide member companies with access to resources that would otherwise be beyond the scope of a single business.
 Individual businesses can face several limitations when trying to compete in global markets.
 This may include scale and expertise.

 Through successful business collaboration, companies can often complement each other and specialise in different areas to compete in markets usually beyond their individual reach.

 Collaboration vs competition

-In collaborative working, communication and information sharing between partners is essential.
+In collaborative working, communication and information sharing between partners are essential.
 However, this doesn't mean you have to give up all your business 'know-how'.